danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 Since `year` and `id` are dynamic route segments, we use parametered enum cases.

-### Managing API context
+### Managing api context

-I usually have an `ApiContext` class that holds API-specific information for the app, such as environment and tokens.
+I usually have an `ApiContext` class that holds api specific information for the app, such as environment and tokens.
 If you use a singleton, every context-based service will automatically be affected when the context is modified.